 One might think that AMD would do the same, but the fact of the matter is that FreeSync monitors can be used with both AMD and Nvidia cards.
-Of course, there’s a caveat there as well in that not all FreeSync monitors are compatible with Nvidia cards.
+Of course, there’s a caveat there as well in so far as not all FreeSync monitors are compatible with Nvidia cards.

-In 2019, Nvidia shocked the world when they announced that their G-Sync cards will have support for FreeSync monitors.
-Naturally, there are rigorous standards to be met, but the fact remains that right now, the best option is a FreeSync monitor.
+In 2019, Nvidia shocked the world when they announced that their G-Sync cards would have support for FreeSync monitors.
+Naturally, there are rigorous standards to be met, but the fact remains that the best option is currently a FreeSync monitor.

 Much like the G-Sync technology, FreeSync reduces that pesky input lag.
-Another thing that AMD can boast about is FreeSync’s reduced flicker which can really come in hand in those long gaming sessions.
+Another thing that AMD can boast about is FreeSync’s reduced flicker, which can really come in handy in those long gaming sessions.

-AMD looked to improve upon their FreeSync model and with FreeSync Premium, we can say that it did a really good job.
+AMD attempted to improve upon their FreeSync model with FreeSync Premium, and we can say that they did a really good job.